Chart Color Schemes

 Collinswood has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of Nov 2025, Collinswood's population is estimated at around 1,584 people.
-This reflects an increase of 88 individuals since the 2021 Census, which reported a population of 1,496.
-The change was inferred from AreaSearch's estimate of 1,581 residents following examination of ABS ERP data released in June 2024, along with validation of 10 new addresses since the Census date.
-This results in a density ratio of 3,046 persons per square kilometer, placing Collinswood in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's growth of 5.9% since census is within 0.3 percentage points of its SA3 area (6.2%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 72.0% of overall population gains during recent periods, driving primary growth for the area.
+Based on analysis of ABS population updates for the broader area, as of Nov 2025, Collinswood's estimated population is around 1,553.
+This reflects an increase of 57 people since the 2021 Census, which reported a population of 1,496.
+The change was inferred from AreaSearch's estimation of resident population at 1,528 following examination of the latest ERP data release by ABS in June 2024 and validation of 10 new addresses since the Census date.
+This level of population equates to a density ratio of 2,986 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Population growth was primarily driven by overseas migration contributing approximately 72.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using weighted aggregation methods from LGA to SA2 levels.
-Looking ahead, lower quartile growth is anticipated for Australian statistical areas, with Collinswood expected to expand by 44 persons to 2041 based on aggregated SA2-level projections, reflecting a reduction of 1.9% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, adjusted using weighted aggregation from LGA to SA2 levels.
+Looking ahead, lower quartile growth is anticipated for Australian statistical areas, with Collinswood expected to expand by 40 persons to 2041 based on aggregated SA2-level projections, reflecting a reduction of 0.2% in total over the 17 years.

 Frequently Asked Questions - Population